KYbarra4/citi_bike_tableu/README.md

 ### Citi Bike Rider Start Locations

 The map and charts show that there is a regular use of classic bikes from members across the city to  start their journey with concentration aiming toward the city.
+Charts show the top and bottom 10 start stations on the map with the toggle of rider count range.
+Total stations is also calculated.

 ![citi_bike1](https://user-images.githubusercontent.com/113717031/218377574-46e06150-95b7-4970-b0b7-852cb1ca7f1f.png)

 ### Citi Bike Rider End Locations

 The map and charts show that there is a regular use of classic bikes from members across the city to end their journey while also showing more branched out end points possibly to get home after work or school.
+Shown in the charts are the top and bottom 10 end stations  with the toggle of rider count.
+Total rides is also calculated.

 ![citi_bike2](https://user-images.githubusercontent.com/113717031/218377737-0c09a9c6-156a-4b76-91b8-0b666730398b.png)